 Horseradish = Armoracia rusticana= Cochlearia rusticana= Dutch: Mierik [s] wortel]

-This plant is a member of the brassica/cabbage-mustard family[see below] and It really has nothing to do with horses.
+This plant is a brassica/cabbage-mustard family[see below].
+It really has nothing to do with horses.

-In old English horse meant: coarse, that is inedible and we all may all understand now why this is used as maror [Ashkenazi minhag] during the pesach seder .
+In old English, horse meant: coarse, that is inedible, and we all may now understand why…………….when used as major [Ashkenazi minhag] during the Pesach Seder.

-We will discuss here more the medical virtues of horseradish which has been used as a medicine for centuries.
+We will discuss here more the medical virtues of horseradish which has been used for centuries.

 Let’s sum up here some uses and expand on these further in the article :